Who is eco-id

 Prior to joining eco.id in 2015, Haus worked at Xuzhou’s Hanyi Architectural Design Co.
 Ltd. as well as VA Studio Shanghai where he was appointed as lead architect.

-He was made Assistant General Manager in 2017, managing and leading eco.id’s Shanghai office.
+Formerly Assistant General Manager in 2017, he was made General Manager in 2021 to manage and lead eco.id’s Shanghai office.